 BPSA has a proud legacy of fighting for our members’ rights.
 In 1996, we achieved a landmark victory by winning a lawsuit that secured Fair Labor Standards Act (FLSA) overtime coverage for Supervisory Border Patrol Agents.
 This case set an enduring precedent, affirming that Border Patrol supervisors are not just administrators — they are frontline personnel who routinely perform the same duties as the agents they supervise.
 They patrol the border, make arrests, respond to emergencies, and face the same operational risks as their teams.

-That same advocacy continues today.
-The BPSA worked directly with members of Congress to help introduce the strong>Border Patrol Supervisors Retention Act (H.R.
-6439 and S. 2249), legislation aimed at correcting overtime disparities impacting GS-13 and above personnel.
-These bills are designed to ensure supervisors receive fair compensation for the hours they work, improving retention, morale, and operational effectiveness across the Border Patrol.
+That advocacy continues today.
+BPSA supports the bipartisan Border Patrol Supervisors Retention Act — H.R.
+8956 and S. 2249 — legislation designed to correct overtime disparities affecting GS-13 through GS-15 personnel.
+These bills help ensure supervisors are fairly compensated for the hours they work, strengthening retention, morale, and operational effectiveness across the Border Patrol.

 We are actively pursuing multiple legislative pathways to see this issue resolved, including advancing these bills as standalone legislation or working to incorporate their provisions into the Department of Homeland Security (DHS) funding bill, the appropriations process, or the National Defense Authorization Act (NDAA), depending on the most viable path forward.
 These efforts continue amid the current DHS funding challenges, and we remain fully engaged to ensure our members’ interests are represented and properly scored for congressional budgeting purposes.